Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 You will see the following note:
 ![](./images/BootstrapConfirm.png)
 Press enter to proceed.
-After bootstrap is complete, go to the status page.
+After bootstrap is complete, you will go to the status page.

+You must now run "Install Nightscout phase 1" from the Google Cloud setup submenu.

 Please see the next section.
 <br/>

 ---